 “I feel better knowing more about concussions because of this experience.
 I know more now so I can better protect myself and recognize the symptoms in myself and my teammates, and now I know where to go for help too,” said Austin.

-You can visit Florida Orthopaedic Institute’s Citrus Park location at 6117 Gunn Highway or visit the website floridaortho.com for more information.
+You can visit Florida Orthopaedic Institute’s Citrus Park location at 6117 Gunn Highway or visit the website floridaortho.com for more information on Florida Orthopaedic Institute’s Sports Medicine Team.

 Florida Orthopaedic Institute’s offices are open Monday-Friday from 8:00 a.m. to 5:00 p.m. and Saturday mornings for MRIs.
-Call 1 (800) FL-ORTHO to make an appointment or talk to a staff member.
+Call 1 (800) FL-ORTHO to make an appointment or talk to a staff member of Florida Orthopaedic Institute’s Sports Medicine Team.